dzenan-dzizic/port-scanner/README.md

 ## Purpose

 --Built as a learning project to practice Python networking, sockets, input validation, and OS-level interactions.

+## Legal & Ethical Notice

+This tool is intended for educational purposes only.
+Only scan systems you own or have explicit permission to test.
+Unauthorized scanning may be illegal and unethical.

+The author is not responsible for any misuse, damage, or legal consequences resulting from the use of this software.

 # Clone
 ```bash